Christianity is based on, and centered upon, the person and work of Christ Jesus. I hope you know this already. Most of us do.

 Make sure none of them are the same edition.
 Or even the same translation.
 (Certainly not the same translation that your favorite bible was.)
 We need to get in the habit of reading multiple translations anyway, and break the idea

 there’s a best translation.
-One of the fastest routes to bibliolatry is the insistence there’s only one translation for you.Don’t buy expensive bibles.
-If you imagine buying several bibles sounds expensive, it’s because you’re planning to buy expensive bibles.
-So don’t.
+One of the fastest routes to bibliolatry is the insistence there’s only one translation for you.AVOID EXPENSIVE BIBLES.
+If you think buying multiple bibles sounds expensive, it’s because you’re planning to buy pricey bibles.
+Don’t!
 Buy inexpensive bibles.
-None of your new bibles should cost any more than $10.
+Buy bare-bones gift/award bibles.
+Paperback when available!
+You only need the biblical text, so why should any of your new bibles cost any more than $10?

 See, sometimes